Bug report #12945

 Tested on QGIS version 2.9.0-Master, code revision aa6db0e, compiled against GDAL/OGR 2.1.0dev, running against GDAL/OGR 2.1.0dev, compiled against GEOS 3.4.2-CAPI-1.8.2, running against GEOS 3.4.2-CAPI-1.8.2 r3921, PROJ.4 Version 480

-#2 Updated by Alex Cobb almost 3 years ago
+#2 Updated by Alex Cobb over 3 years ago

 To answer my own question: It seems that srs.db is fairly out of date by default, the last update was in February 2014.
 This issue and related ones can be worked around by running crssync (on 64-bit Fedora, /usr/lib64/qgis/crssync) with no arguments.
 Updating srs.db is included as a post install / post-upgrade hook on Debian, but not in the Fedora package.

 It seems to me that running crssync on srs.db could be made part of build / install, or the need to run it after install should be documented in the QGIS sources and / or on the website.
 I will file a separate bug for this.